 All Use Cases under KDM FORCE responsibility will be integrated with "Ericsson IoT Accelerator", Ericsson's flagship IoT platform designed to speed up and simplify the development of IoT solutions by providing technology partners such as KDM FORCE, with tools for integrating connectivity, enable device management, data analytics and expose information through APIs in the market place.

 This is the first time that the implementation of a new mobile network standard occurs in a market occupied non just by the Telecom Operators but by the OTTs, also.
-The outcome of the trials and a good reception of the Use Case is therefore extremely important in the 5G run since the Use Cases will be the main driver to the adoption of the new network standard by corporations, consumers and central as well as local governments who expect new experiences in many possible areas of everyday life.
-From connected cars to smart homes, from healthcare to entertainment (augmented and virtual reality): any realm where machines need to talk to each other constantly and without lag.
+The outcome of the trials and a good reception of the Use Case is therefore extremely important in the 5G run since the Use Cases will be the main driver to the adoption of the new network standard by corporations, consumers and central or local governments who expect new experiences in many possible areas of everyday life.
+From connected cars to smart homes, from healthcare to entertainment (augmented and virtual reality): any realm where machines need to talk to each other, constantly and without lag.